dbeinhauer/mcs-source/experiment_resuls/README.md

         - or higher and we did not test it
             - not very probable
             - if more then very time consuming (almost impossible to learn for us)

+## Size 25
+Best CC is: `0.22`
+- slightly worse results than in size 10 (only 3 examples though)
+- it looks the smallest learning rate gets the best results
+    - the best learnin rate `0.00075`
+    - number of epochs is ideally approx `6-8`
+        - after that it looks it overfits